Over-the-Air Reception Devices Rule

 Q: What types of restrictions are prohibited?

-A: The rule prohibits restrictions that impair a viewer's ability to install, maintain or use a video antenna.
-The rule applies to state or local laws or regulations, including zoning, land-use or building regulations, private covenants, homeowners' association rules, condominium or cooperative association restrictions, lease restrictions, or similar restrictions on property.
+A: The Over-the-Air Reception Devices Rule prohibits restrictions that impair a viewer’s ability to install, maintain or use a video antenna.
+The rule applies to state or local laws or regulations, including zoning, land-use or building regulations, private covenants, homeowners’ association rules, condominium or cooperative association restrictions, lease restrictions, or similar restrictions on property.

 A restriction impairs if it: 1) unreasonably delays or prevents use of, 2) unreasonably increases the cost of, or 3) precludes a viewer from receiving an acceptable signal.